 You must separate your personal expense from your business expense.
 Place yourself on a salary and live within it.

 Poor credit management can lead to business failure.
 When your operating capital is tied down in debt, and out of reach of the business, then there is danger of bankruptcy.
 Selling on credit, having many debtors and a poor or no repayment plan, can cripple any business.

 Remember, no business fails overnight.
-There usually are noticeable tell-tale signs before a business crash.
-If you are mindful and alert, you can take action to prevent a business collapse before it ever happens.
+There are usually noticeable tell-tale signs that a business is struggling and about to crash.
+If you are mindful, alert and aware of what is going on, you can take action to prevent a business collapse before it ever happens.

 Stay Smart, Wealthy and Wise!